 Prevention really is the best answer for a bitch who is prone to phantom pregnancies.
 In extreme cases where pseudo-pregnancy in dogs occurs at every season, it may be advisable to seek veterinary advice regarding the ultimate spaying of the bitch if she is not going to be bred from.
 However, if this is not an option, then try Raspberry Leaf Tablets for dogs which have been used successfully to help many bitches in this situation.

-Raspberry Leaf Tablets are a licensed veterinary herbal medicine that is authorised to aid in the prevention of pseudopregnancy in dogs.
-They need to be given at a dosage rate of 1 tablet per 10kgs bodyweight twice daily from the first sign of her coming into season.
+These tablets use high quality raspberry leaf extract and need to be given at a dosage rate of 1 tablet per 10kg bodyweight twice daily from the first sign of her coming into season.
 This dose should be continued for twelve weeks, which is up to the time when she would have whelped had she been mated.
-The use of Raspberry Leaf Tablets for dogs has been extremely successful in preventing phantom pregnancy in dogs for many bitches over the long period of time that Dorwest Herbs have been manufacturing them for the prevention of this condition.

 If is too late for Raspberry Leaf Tablets For Dogs and your bitch is actually going through a phantom pregnancy, there is assistance available that will help to reduce the symptoms and make her more settled while it lasts.